$

 There’s no denying that Hamilton made quite the splash when it opened on Broadway August 6, 2015.
 In addition to becoming the hottest ticket in town and winning the 2016 Tony Award for Best Musical, the impact of Lin-Manuel Miranda’s musical rippled beyond New York City’s Theatre District, becoming a pop culture powerhouse.

 Along with the musical itself, the original cast gained prominence and an abundance of fans.
-While many of the cast members had gotten their starts before Hamilton, they have seen their careers soar to new heights in the nine years since it opened.
-Here are the highlights of what they’ve been up to since their final bows at the Richard Rodgers Theatre.
+While many of the cast members had gotten their starts before Hamilton, they have seen their careers soar to new heights in the nearly 10 years since it opened.

 Lin-Manuel Miranda